vand3rlinden/vand3rlinden.github.io/content/post/exo-inbound-smtp-dane-dnssec.md

   image: /images/exo-inbound-smtp-dane-dnssec/exo-inbound-smtp-dane-dnssec-front.png
 ---

-> _In this post, you will learn how to enable and use SMTP DANE with DNSSEC in Exchange Online.
-Currently in public preview, scheduled for general availability in October 2024._
+> _In this post, you will learn how to enable and use SMTP DANE with DNSSEC in Exchange Online._

 While ***outbound*** SMTP DANE with DNSSEC in Exchange Online has been enabled since 2022, Microsoft is currently rolling out ***inbound*** SMTP DANE with DNSSEC in Exchange Online.
 It is currently in public preview, with General Availability expected in October 2024.
 In an earlier [blog post](https://vand3rlinden.com/post/dnssec-dane-explained/#how-dnssec-and-dane-work-together-on-a-mailserver-25-smtp-dane), I explained how SMTP DANE with DNSSEC works together.